Darshan910/PasswodManager/README.md

    ```

 4. Set up environment variables:
-   - change a `.env` file in the `backend` directory.
+   - Create a `.env` file in the `backend` directory.
-   - Define the following environment variables in the `.env` file according to your requirement:
+   - Define the following environment variables in the `.env` file:
      ```
      PORT=3000
      MONGO_URI=your_mongodb_connection_string
      JWT_SECRET=your_jwt_secret
      ```

-5. Run the development servers:
+6. Run the development servers:
    ```sh
    # Start the backend server (in the backend directory)
    npm start